 The Castle rooms have generous bedrooms and ensuite bathrooms with showers, plus armchairs, desks and plenty of storage.
 They’re found in the main building, with uninterrupted views of the courtyard and the woodlands beyond.
-They comfortably sleep two adults and all have enough room for an extra bed.
+They comfortably sleep two adults.
 The rooms have WiFi, a flatscreen TV and radio, as well as a desk and a kettle.
-A baby cot or an extra bed can be added on request.
+A baby cot (free) and an extra bed can be added on request.

 These rooms have unrestricted views over glorious Dartmoor countryside through huge windows.
 They have big double beds, handsome ensuite bathrooms with showers and a seating area for private work or dining.
-Antique furniture is stepped up a notch in these rooms too, so they have countryside glamour by the bucket-load; they comfortably sleep two adults with enough room for an extra bed.
+Antique furniture is stepped up a notch in these rooms too, so they have countryside glamour by the bucket-load; they comfortably sleep two adults with enough room for an extra bed and a baby cot (free) on request.
 The rooms have WiFi, a flatscreen TV and radio, as well as a desk and a kettle.

 These rooms are in either the main hotel or the mews, and have views of the manicured inner courtyard or the woodlands.
 Each 18sq m room has a small double bed an ensuite bathroom with a walk-in shower.
 These rooms are for solo travellers only; it is not possible to add a baby cot or extra bed.
 All rooms have free WiFi, a TV, tea-making kit, a Nespresso coffee machine, a fridge with free bottled water, and Espa bath products.